Skip to main content

 • Participate in CSI program webinars and iterative case study reviews

 Student Research Assistants are expected to devote 5-10 hours per week from February to May and 20-40 hours per week from June to August to fulfilling the above responsibilities.
-The exact time commitment depends on the number of case studies (1 or 2) and the student’s experience and ability.
+The exact time commitment depends on the number of case studies (1 or 2), the student’s experience and ability, and the nature of the project(s) being studied.

 Questions?